Discover One Of The Best Nutritious Drink Suitable For Diabetics

 3. Steel-Cut Oats

 Start your day with a bowl of steel-cut oats to fuel you up and give you energy.
-"Steel-cut oats are a good source of whole grain, and are also rich in fiber," says Palinski-Wade.
-The strain of fiber contained in oats, beta-glucan, has also been found to be effective at reducing LDL cholesterol levels, and achieving optimal LDL levels is key in reducing heart disease risk."
+"Steel-cut oats are a good source of whole grain and are also rich in fibre," says Palinski-Wade.
+The strain of fibre contained in oats, beta-glucan, has also been found to be effective at reducing LDL cholesterol levels, and achieving optimal LDL levels is key in reducing heart disease risk."

 4. Hot peppers